gaxmann/astronomicalclock/APK-CHANGELOG.md

 ## [1.1.2] - 2026-09-11

 ### Changed
-- TWA start mode changed from `standalone` to `fullscreen`
+- TWA start mode changed from `standalone` to `fullscreen` #2

 ## [1.1.1] - 2026-08-13

 ### Added
 - Initial baseline version of the Android wrapper.
-Currently 1.1.1 ist #1 as the android version number (this will change in future to 1001001)
+Currently 1.1.1 has #1 as the android version number (this will change in future to 1001001)

 ---